hyperledger-labs/harmonia/docs/r3/architecture_principles.md

 Standards & reference implementations drive aligned incentives for both those developing/maintaining the standards as well as not locking in a piece of 3rd party software / tech required that can be monetised by one party only.

 6. Reference implementations accelerate adoption
-Standards require reference implementations to accelerate the adoption within their protocols, these reference implementations should be open source
+Standards require reference implementations to accelerate the adoption within their protocols, these reference implementations should be open source.

 7. Patterns anchored around Wallet/Asset holders not bridges in the first instance
 New DLT business platforms are natively designed to operate without message brokers and their standard patterns will revolve around the banks (wallet/asset holders) deploying the required interop orchestration (based on reference implementations)